Kristfur/powdery_mildew_detection/README.md

 ![Model summary v3](src/media/model_summary_v3.JPG)

 Achieved similar accuracy to v2, while having half the number of trainable parameters.
-A quarter of the size of v1.
+A quarter of the size of v1, 3.7 million parameters.

 ## Final Result